Anon-Planet/thgtoa/guide.md

 -   iOS:

     -   Due to the lack of any better option and while it is **normally not recommended**: Session Messenger: <https://getsession.org/> <sup>[[Archive.org]](https://web.archive.org/web/https://getsession.org/)</sup>.
-Why is it not recommended these days within the privacy community?
-Well, it is because they recently[^418] dropped two key security features from their protocol: Perfect Forward Secrecy and Deniability which are considered rather essential in most other apps.
-Yet Session has been audited[^419] with satisfactory results but that audit does not mention these changes.
-We also currently lack sufficient information on LokiNet (the Onion Routing Network used by Session) to endorse it.
-Session is still recommended by some like Techlore[^420].
+Why is it not recommended these days within the privacy community? **See: [Appendix B7: Caution about Session messenger][Appendix B7: Caution about Session messenger] to find out why we are cautious about Session Messenger**.

 **Note that all the non-native Tor options must be used over Tor for safety (from Tails or a guest OS running behind the Whonix Gateway such as the Whonix Workstation or an Android-x86 VM).**